microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-customproperty.md

 doc_type: apiPageType
 ---

-# Add custom properties to fileStorageContainer
+# Add custom properties to a fileStorageContainer

 Namespace: microsoft.graph

 !INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add custom properties to fileStorageContainer.
+Add custom properties to a fileStorageContainer.

-The application calling this API must have write permission to fileStorageContainers for the respective container type.
+The application calling this API must have write permissions to fileStorageContainers for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).